mayarom/Threads-and-Task-Management/README.md

 ### Part one

 In the first part we had to build 4 actions:
-1. Creates 10 text files (with a random number of lines) and an array of size 10 with the names of the files (txt.serial number).
+1. createTextFiles()- Creates 10 text files (with a random number of lines) and an array of size 10 with the names of the files (txt.serial number).
+2. getNumOfLines ()- gets a string array with the files names and return the sum of the file's rows
+3. getNumOfLinesThreads()- gets a string array with the files names and return the sum of the file's rows using threads
+4. getNumOfLinesThreadPool ()-gets a string array with the files names and return the sum of the file's rows using threadpool

 #### Threads and Thread pool